My Last Birthday Card From June - 2003

-My last birthday card from June was undelivered and unsigned - another casualty of Alzheimer's.
+My last birthday card (2003 - 75th Birthday) from June was undelivered and unsigned - another casualty of Alzheimer's.

 June loved cards and whenever a card shop was nearby, June would soon be browsing it.
 While the cover would first attract her attention, it was the inside words or verse that determined if she would make it hers.
 This last birthday card may have been purchased during our visit to Philadelphia for the Forensic Firearms Conference during the month of May 2003.

 The following year 2004, saw June entering middle stages of this cruel disease and many sad changes in her personality began to take place.
-I am thankful that we were able to do so much and have so many joyful adventures together in the first 6 years of her relentless journey into the dark storm clouds of Alzheimer's.
+I am thankful that we were able to do so much and have so many joyful adventures together in the first 7 years of her journey into the dark storm clouds and shadows of the relentless Alzheimer's.

 The photo at the bottom of the page shows June and me at our daughter Julie's home on Christmas Eve.
 One can already see that June's face has taken on a faded look and much of the light is gone from her signature smile!
 There is a significant difference in June's face from earlier in the year to the year end.

 I found this last birthday card in 2005, shortly after June left our home to live in a nursing home.
 (16 March 2005) I found It mixed in with a pile of other new but miscelaneous cards that June had purchased.
 I assume that it was intended for 2003 - my 75th birthday, and that it was purchased that year but with her memory problems, it was never delivered.
 It was a sentimental and emotional moment.

 Being the sentimental old fool that I am, the beauty of the words caught my breath - how could I have been so richly blessed as to have June and her love for a lifetime....

 (Below is the cover of this last undelivered birthday card.)

 (Below is the inside of the card and the words.)